Quillot/CS129.1Project/README.md

 5. Importing the data to the mongos server `mongoimport --db <dbname> --collection <collection name> --type json --file <filename.json> --h localhost:27023`

-### Creating and using MapReduce

-1. Assuming your mongo server is set up and the data has been imported, open the contents of 'MapReduce.js'

-2. Copy the contents into the mongo server.
-This will create the new reduced collections.

-3. To know if the MapReduce worked, the response on mongo should follow the similar convention:

-      >{
-              "result" : "record.answer4",
-              "timeMillis" : 5312,
-              "counts" : {
-    	              "input" : 189481,
-                      "emit" : 189481,
-                      "reduce" : 30897,
-                      "output" : 23738
-              },
-              "ok" : 1
-      }

-4. To use the collections, type `db.nameOfMapReduce.find()` as if you were finding a normal collection.

 ## Additional Notes